Specialty Coffee Statistics 2026: 35 Data Points on Market Size, Consumption, and Trends

 Freshness and Quality

-1. 4 to 14 days: Optimal flavor window for specialty coffee after roasting (filter brewing).
+- 4 to 14 days: Optimal flavor window for specialty coffee after roasting (filter brewing).
 Espresso benefits from a few extra rest days.
+Diving Moose recommends brewing within 7 to 21 days of the roast date.
 (Source: European Food Research and Technology, 2025)

-5. Top 3%: Approximate share of global Arabica production that achieves specialty grade (80+ on the SCA scale).
+- Top 3%: Commonly cited industry estimate of the share of global Arabica production that achieves specialty grade.
+The 80+ cupping threshold itself is defined by the Specialty Coffee Association.
 (Source: SCA)

 Sustainability and Ethics